Wild Mushroom Risotto Recipe

 What the heck is risotto and how does it do that thing it does?
-Hey, I though rice was an Asian thing, not Italian?
+Hey, I thought rice was an Asian thing, not Italian?
 Ok, here’s a quick breakdown for you.
 Risotto is indeed an Italian rice dish, more specifically a Northern Italian rice dish.
-Usually round, medium or short grain, the most common types of rice used for making risotto are Aborio, Carnaroli, Maratelli and Vialone Nano.
+Usually, round, medium or short grain, the most common types of rice used for making risotto are Arborio, Carnaroli, Maratelli and Vialone Nano.
 You’ll have the most luck finding Aborio in American grocery store, but the latter three are truly the best when it comes to a killer risotto.

-I replaced the traditional onion with a more flavorful combination of shallot and garlic, and reconstistuted the dehydrated Chanterelle mushrooms with my variation of the mirepoix as it became translucent.
+I replaced the traditional onion with a more flavorful combination of shallot and garlic, and reconstistuted the dehydrated Chanterelle mushrooms with my variation of theas it became translucent.